Car goes airborne, lands upside down after driving off roof of Weston hair salon

 WESTON, MASS.
 (WHDH) - A car occupied by a pair of senior citizens went airborne and landed upside down in the bushes after it drove off the roof of a hair salon in Weston on Friday.

-A man behind the wheel veered off Boston Post Road around 12:30 p.m., went through the parking lot of a real estate office, and down onto the roof of Masterworx Hair Design before flipping and landing upside down in a ditch below, witnesses told 7’s Kimberly Bookman.
+A man behind the wheel veered off Boston Post Road around 12:30 p.m., went through the parking lot of a real estate office, and down onto the roof of Masterworx Hair Design before flipping and landing upside down in a ditch below, witnesses said.

 Several good Samaritans, including a landscaper, scrambled to assist the occupants.
 The man was able to escape the car on his own.
 Firefighters had to help a woman out of the wreckage.